tikank/mailnagger/README.md

 visual/sound notifications, script execution etc. and can be extended with additional plugins easily.

-Mailnagger is a fork from [Mailnag](https://github.com/pulb/mailnag).
+Mailnagger is a fork of [Mailnag](https://github.com/pulb/mailnag).

 __This project needs your support!__